Airbnb vs Long-Term Rental: Will one make more money?

 If you own a house, condo or townhouse within a homeowner’s association, it is essential to check your Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws before you consider any type of rental.

-Ignoring association regulations can cost you plenty, so don’t assume you will be allowed to do something because you didn’t take the time to read and understand the rules.
+Ignoring association regulations can cost you plenty.
+So don’t assume you will be allowed to do something because you didn’t take the time to read and understand the rules.

 What Insurance Do You Need?

 Property owners with annual leases generally have landlord insurance policies.
-Many also carry an umbrella insurance policy to have extra liability coverage.
+Many also carry an umbrella insurance policy for extra liability coverage.
 And to protect their assets from significant claims and lawsuits.

 Even though Airbnb includes Host Protection Insurance and the Host Guarantee programs to provide coverage to hosts, it is vital to talk to your homeowner’s or renter’s insurance agent to see if coverages change when you are using your home as a short-term rental.

-What are the Tax Implications?
+What are the Tax Implications of Rental Income?

 If you decide to try Airbnb, you’ll need to find out if there is an occupancy tax in your area as well.
-Consulting a tax professional in your local area is important in helping to understand your particular situation.
+Consulting a tax professional in your local vicinity is important in helping to understand your particular situation.

 If the short-term rental market is healthy and you’re up for the work – you may make a lot of money!
-But hiring a management team for short-term rentals can reduce your income a great deal too.
+But hiring a management team for Airbnb or vacation rentals can reduce your rental income a great deal too.

 What you thought might be an enjoyable money-making venture may turn into a job much more active than the passive investment you intended to buy.